Blog Banner SVG

 trademark form tm a sample

 1. Examination by Trademark Office: The Registrar actively reviews your application to ensure legal compliance and identify conflicts.
-They may issue trademark objections for clarification.
+After that, they may issue trademark objections for clarification.

 2. Respond to Objections (if any): If the trademark office raises objections, you must respond within the stipulated time to clarify or amend your application.